GM Lending Pool

 withdrawReserves

-, then transferred out of the asset's vault to the pool contract, which immediately transfers them to the Admin wallet.
+function withdrawReserves(ERC20 asset, uint256 amount) external requiresAuthTransfers an amount of totalReserves from the USDC vault to the Admin wallet.
+The token amount is subtracted from totalReserves, then transferred out of the asset's vault to the pool contract, which immediately transfers them to the Admin wallet.

 Parameters: